Advice for Analytics tasks

 - Team: Sales

-If you select French in the Language field and enter French in the Data Value field, the task will not yield any results.
+If you select French from the Language drop-down list, the task will not yield any results.

 Language transcription for gateway recording